Director

 Dante Jester

-Dante (they/them/theirs) grew up in an apple orchard in Orondo, WA.
-They have a BA in Peace Studies from Whitworth University and an MS in Climate Change and Development from the University of London.
+Dante (they/them/ella) grew up in an apple orchard in Orondo, WA.
+They have a BA in Peace Studies from Whitworth University and an MSc in Climate Change and Development from the University of London.
 Their commitment to environmental and climate justice was born from their experiences growing up close neighbors with migrant farmworkers, serving in Peace Corps Paraguay, researching the impact of climate change on small-scale agroforestry systems, and witnessing the impacts of climate events on unhoused LGBTQ+ community members in Spokane.
-In their free time, Dante enjoys reading sci-fi novels, thrifting at local shops, oil painting, and soaking up all the sunshine they can.
+Dante speaks English, Spanish, and Guarani.
+They enjoy spending their free time reading sci-fi novels, thrifting at local shops, and soaking up all the sunshine they can.

 Dante can be reached at jester@gonzaga.edu